 This image was shot during an event as some of the kids were having a little party of their own.
 What better way to shoot kids, then to shoot it from their perspective.
 You can imagine how this shot wouldn’t be nearly as special were it shot from a standing (grown up) perspective.

-No drone was needed for this overhead shot of a bride and groom dancing in the rotunda at the Monarch Beach Resort.
-Whether you have to use a drone, balcony, or even an extended monopod, capturing your image from a higher perspective can elevate your image from ordinary to extraordinary.
+No drone was needed for this overhead photo of a bride and groom dancing in the rotunda at the Monarch Beach Resort.
+Whether you have to use a drone, balcony, or even an extended monopod, capturing your image from a higher perspective can elevate your image and help you create a good photo.